Table of Contents

 Regular Cleaning and Sanitization

-In the home environment very little maintenance is required.
-However, in high use environments it’s important to regularly check the machine for proper operation.
-Every few months clean the internal components of the dispenser.
-Disassemble the dispenser according to the manufacturer’s instructions, and soak the pump and other removable parts in warm, soapy water.
-Use a small brush to clean out any soap buildup or debris inside the pump mechanism.
-Rinse thoroughly and allow the parts to dry completely before reassembling.
+In low-use home settings, deep cleaning may only be needed occasionally.
+However, in busy environments like restaurants, offices, or schools, aim to clean the internal mechanism every 2–3 months.
+Disassemble the dispenser following the manufacturer’s instructions, soak the pump and removable parts in warm, soapy water, and gently scrub them with a small brush to remove dried soap or debris.
+Rinse thoroughly and allow all parts to air dry completely before reassembling.

 Refilling and Replenishing Soap